microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

 # Configure the tool

-The Microsoft Learn LTI application adheres to LTI v.1.1 and v1.3.
 The following guide shows the steps to configure several popular LMS to work with the Microsoft Learn LTI application.
 If your LMS is not listed here, consult your LMS vendor on how to configure LTI application.
-Regardless of the LMS, the typical workflow is the same:
+Regardless of the LMS, the typical workflow should remain the same:

 1. Obtain parameters from the deployed Microsoft Learn LTI application’s registration page
 2. Configure an LTI tool on the LMS using the parameters from step 1.
 3. Obtain parameters from the configured LTI tool.
 4. Configure the Microsoft Learn LTI application using the parameters from step 3.

-By now, you should already obtained the following parameters from the Microsoft Learn LTI application’s registration page.
-If not, follow the [deployment guide](./DEPLOYMENT_GUIDE.md) to deploy the Learn LTI application and obtain the following paramenters from the registration page.
+By now, you should've obtained the following parameters from the Microsoft Learn LTI application’s registration page.
+If not, follow the [deployment guide](./DEPLOYMENT_GUIDE.md) to deploy Microsoft Learn LTI application and obtain the following parameters from the registration page.

 - Login URL
 - Launch URL